MovingBlocks/legacy-website/_posts/2017-07-14-gsoc-students-01.md

 </div>

 ## Telemetry System
-Terasology has a CrashReporter that allows users to upload log files and report bug in forum or Github issues.
+Terasology has a CrashReporter that allows users to upload log files and report bugs in forum or Github issues.
 However, the error reporting process is kind of manual.
 It might limit the awareness of existing error.
-Besides, developers treat the error report in an inconvenient way: they need to read the log file line by line, collects the environment information manually and guess what might be the cause of the error.
+Besides, developers treat the error report in an inconvenient way: they need to read the log file line by line, collect the environment information manually and guess what might be the cause of the error.
 Furthermore, more _feedback_ from users is also needed: What are their systems?
 Does Terasology run smoothly in their PCs?
 What is the users' favorite module?
 Collecting this data can help Terasology make the decision of what kind of